 3.10.
 If the film is selected, it is the responsibility of its rights holder to guarantee its availability for QL or QP.

 3.11.
-The screening copy must be sent to the Festival by its rights holder (at his/her charge) up to 10 days before QL opens or up to 10 days before QP opens.
-The Festival will take charge of the transportation and costs of its return.
+The screening copy must be sent to the Festivals by its rights holder (at his/her charge) up to 10 days before QL opens or up to 10 days before QP opens.
+The Festivals will take charge of the transportation and costs of its return.

 3.12.
 If the screening copy is in transit between Festivals, QL and QP will only pay for either the import or export duties of the copy, never both.

 3.13.
 The Festivals hold the right to use film stills and up to 90’’ (ninety seconds) of film footage for promotional purposes.

 4.1.
 QL and QP include Competition and non-Competition sections.

 4.2.
 QL includes five Competition Sections: Best Feature Film, Best Documentary, Best Short Film, Best European School Short Film “In My Shorts”, and Queer Art Best Film.

 4.3.
 The QL Feature Film Competition awards the Best Feature Length Narrative Film.
 This section includes a minimum of eight films.

 4.4.
 The QL Documentary Competition awards the Best Feature Length Documentary.
 This section includes a minimum of eight films.